 In the simplest sense, a waterproof jacket offers the highest level of protection from rain and snow.
 While a water-resistant jacket offers a good, but lower level of protection.
 Though there’s a little more to it than that.

 The difference between water-resistant and waterproof arises from the fabric.
 A water-resistant material is so tightly woven that water struggles to get through.
 So, materials like polyester and nylon naturally withstand more water than cotton just because of their construction.
 But a water-resistant jacket can only stand up to so much rain.

 A waterproof material, on the other hand, provides a complete barrier to water.
 In this sense a plastic bag is waterproof.
 But you’d totally overheat if you were hiking or snowboarding in a plastic bag, getting wet from the inside – from your own sweat.

-That’s why The North Face waterproof jackets use a membrane material, combining waterproof and breathable properties.
+That’s why both our men's water proof jackets and womens waterproof jackets use a membrane material, combining waterproof and breathable properties.
 This membrane keeps you dry from the inside – yep, from sweat – and from rain and snow on the outside.